chungkitchan/watson-assistant-wordpress/README.md

 The plugin description, changelog and FAQ can be changed in the [Readme.txt](https://developer.wordpress.org/plugins/wordpress-org/how-your-readme-txt-works/) file stored in the `watson-conversation` directory.
 All relevant Wordpress.org plugin directory documentation, including the above links, can be found [here](https://developer.wordpress.org/plugins/wordpress-org/).

+## Releasing Zip for Updates / Installation

+The following steps will generate an Watson Assistant Wordpress plugin that can be unzip to the production Wordpress:
+1. cd to the "js" director.
+2. run the following command to build the production app.js & compress the plug in zip format: `npm run dist` .
+3. The Watson Assistant Wordpress plugin zip file will be in the "dist" directory with the timestamp.

 ## Directories

 ### docker